One Vision, Flexible Product Offerings

 More recently, Electron’s infrastructure portfolio has evolved to include companies focused on EV charging infrastructure, as well as engineering and construction of transmission and distribution networks to meet the growing consumer demand for green electricity (i.e., EVs, utility/residential solar and wind, smart residential/commercial buildings, etc.).

 Public infrastructure assets are attractive due to the significant expenditures needed from governments and companies to facilitate a growing demand for clean electricity.
 As new and innovative consumption technologies expand (e.g., EVs), more clean energy generation is needed.
 Climate change and adverse weather events also necessitate the need for expenditures to make the grid more robust.

-It is customary for Electron to conduct hundreds of meetings per year (on average) with management teams, regulators, and industry consultants related to utilities.
+It is customary for Electron to conduct several hundred meetings per year (on average) with management teams, regulators, and industry consultants related to utilities.
 The outcome of this research significantly enhances our understanding of the ecosystem for energy production and consumption and gives us a competitive edge in identifying key structural changes before other market participants.

 At Electron, we aim to build long-standing, solutions-based partnerships with investors.

 Our investment approach focuses on one, core long/short equity strategy; however, we offer various access vehicles to meet the investment needs and goals of our investors.

 Electron manages a master-feeder structure with domestic and offshore funds (Electron Global Fund, L.P. and Electron Global Fund, Ltd.).

 The funds represent a fundamental long/short equity strategy concentrated on global clean energy, infrastructure, and utility companies – designed to achieve significant uncorrelated, risk-adjusted returns, while limiting volatility through active risk management.